sombriks/sombriks-hq/src/blog/0045-keep-your-log-level-sane-on-spring-boot.md

 ## The Jackson serializer "issue"

-Te more silent log was hiding a rich, educational and clear jackson serializer error behind zero lines at the problematic project and just a single line in the issue exploratin project.
+Te more silent log was hiding a rich, educational and clear jackson serializer error behind zero lines at the problematic project and just a single line in the issue exploration project.

 The faulty entity was something like this: